 SC Johnson students: tell us about your post-graduation or summer plans!

-View our student outcomes page for an interactive way to search graduates’ choices after graduation – from full-time employment, graduate school, gap years, and more.
-Filter by college, program, class year, and more!
+View our student outcomes page for an interactive way to search graduates’ choices after graduation – from full-time employment, graduate school, gap years, etc. Filter by college, program, class year, and more!

-First destination data provide valuable insights into the outcomes of students after completing their degrees.
+Post-graduation data provide valuable insights into the outcomes of students after completing their degrees.
 The data typically include information on employment rates, further education enrollment, and average salaries.
-View undergraduate class of 2024 highlights below!
+View undergraduate class of 2025 highlights below!

 Summer Experiences

 Coming soon!
-We are currently collecting data on Summer 2025 student summer experiences and will share reports in Spring 2026.
+We are currently collecting data on Summer 2026 student summer experiences and will share reports on Summer 2025 soon.

-Response rate of undergraduates graduating in the class of 2024
+Knowledge rate of undergraduates graduating in the class of 2025

 Other Career Outcomes Data